AndreasChristensen89/resto-booking-system/README.md

     - In Opening Hours an object for each day must be added, Monday to Sunday:
         - Specify Weekday, opening time, and closing time

-In order for menu to be displayed Admin must add items:
+In order for menu to be displayed Admin must add items (This is already set on deployment, but can be changed):
 - Under Menu:
     - In Categories add desired number of categories
     - In Meals add objects for each desired category: